Empowerment in the Workplace: What It Is and Why It Matters

 2. Embrace transparency

 Empowering employees revolves heavily around allowing them to take ownership of their work, but it also requires a heavy dose of communication.
 An organization with a culture of empowerment gives employees the information they need to have a thorough understanding of the business and its goals, which helps them make stronger decisions and be more successful at their jobs.
-Messaging about the company’s mission, objectives and direction should be communicated by leadership clearly and often.
+Leadership should communicate the company’s mission, objectives, and direction clearly and often.

 3. Listen to employees

 Give them channels to express their feedback, then ask for it regularly.
-Use tools like employee advisory panels to include the voice of the worker in company decision-making.
+Use tools like employee advisory panels to include the worker’s voice in company decision-making.

 Related: How to Measure Employee Satisfaction